fent/node-ytdl-core/README.md

 ### Event: 'info'
 `function (info, format) { }`

 Emitted when the a video's `info` hash is fetched.
-Along with the chosen format metadata to download.
+Along with the chosen format metadata to download. `format.url` might be different if `start` was given. `format.size` will also be available.

 ### ytdl.getInfo(url, callback(err, info))